Position

 • Previous experience in a warehouse or order fulfillment environment preferred.

-• Ability to lift and move items weighing up to 50 pounds.
+• Physical stamina and ability to lift up to 50 pounds.

 Is becoming a Order Puller a good career path?

-Working as an Order Puller involves picking and packing items from shelves for customers.
-This job plays a key role in the supply chain.
-It ensures that orders are accurate and delivered on time.
-Order Pullers often work in warehouses or retail stores.
-They use technology to scan and track items.
-This job can lead to other roles in logistics and supply chain management.
+Working as an Order Puller involves picking and packing items for customer orders.
+This role is essential in warehouses and distribution centers.
+It requires attention to detail and the ability to work quickly.
+Order Pullers often use scanners to track inventory and ensure accuracy.
+This job can lead to opportunities for advancement in logistics and supply chain management.

-Being an Order Puller has its own set of advantages and challenges.
-Understanding these can help someone decide if this career is right for them.
-Here are some pros and cons to consider.
+Choosing a career as an Order Puller has its own set of advantages and challenges.
+Understanding these can help job seekers make an informed decision.
+Here are some pros and cons to consider:

 • Pros:

-• Opportunities for advancement: Experience can lead to higher roles in logistics and supply chain.
+• Opportunities for advancement in logistics and supply chain management.

 • Cons: